 - Low bone density, or osteopenia, which can lead to frequent fractures

-While these can be treated by a medical professional, the treatments can be expensive.
+While a medical professional can treat these, the treatments can be expensive.
 A Dallas cerebral palsy attorney can help hold them accountable for the damages that arise from your child’s injuries.

 What Are the Long-Term Effects of Cerebral Palsy?